graphicbeacon/node-auth-bcrypt-jwt/README.md

 # node-auth-bcrypt-jwt

-An experimental project exploring NodeJS authentication with bcrypt hashing and json web tokens.
-This is still on-going.
+An on-going project exploring user registration with the NodeJS platform.
+Authentication is implemented with bcrypt hashing and json web tokens.

 To run, cd into the directory and follow the below instructions:
 * Run `npm install` to update local dependencies